 - All shipments are subject to physical inspection at the port of entry (POE), except for diplomatic shipments.

-- The shipper’s Passport number must be indicated on the shipping documents, including the OBL.
+- The owner of the goods’ passport number must be indicated on the shipping documents, including the original bill of lading.

 - Items not declared in the household shipment may result in felony criminal prosecution.

-- Shipments not meeting import requirements are subject to a payment of import taxes of approximately 43% CIF value to be calculated after inspection by Customs.
+- Shipments not meeting import requirements are subject to a payment of import taxes of approximately 43% cost, insurance, and freight (CIF) value to be calculated after inspection by Customs.

 - Household goods and personal effects are duty free for the following:

 - Non - Citizens with immigrant visa / non-immigrant working visa